ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 ### What's the difference between Security Council Emergency Actions and Non-Emergency Actions? {#whats-the-difference-between-security-council-emergency-actions-and-nonemergency-actions}
 <p><a href="/dao-glossary#emergency-action">Emergency action</a>s are actions taken by the <a href="/dao-glossary#security-council">Security Council</a> in response to a security emergency, such as a critical vulnerability that could significantly compromise the integrity, confidentiality, or availability of a chain governed by the <a href="/dao-glossary#arbitrum-dao">Arbitrum DAO</a>.
 They require 9 of the 12 Security Council members to sign, and the are executed immediately.
-At the appropriate time, are to be followed by a <a href="/dao-glossary#transparency-report">Transparency report</a>. </p>
+At the appropriate time, emergency actions are to be followed by a <a href="/dao-glossary#transparency-report">Transparency report</a>. </p>

 <p></p>

-<p></p>

 <p> <a href="/dao-glossary#nonemergency-action">Non-emergency action</a>s are routine actions taken by the Security Council, such as software upgrades and maintenance.
 They require signatures from 7 of 12 Security Council members.
-They take effect after a delay of at least 13 days, ensuring users can withdraw their funds prior to exection.</p>
+They take effect after a delay of at least 13 days, ensuring users can withdraw their funds prior to execution.</p>

 <p>Information about non-emergency actions is to be provided by the Security Council prior to the action being submitted on chain.</p>